Uberck/PowerToys/doc/devdocs/run-as-admin-detection.md

 This is when a process runs with "elevated" privileges.
 Typically this would be associated with the administrator accounts on a system.

 Basically it runs with additional access to the operating system.
-Most things do not need run elevated.
+Most things do not need to be run elevated.
 A common scenario would be needing to run certain PowerShell commands or edit the registry.

 How do i know my application is "elevated"?
 If you see this prompt (User Access Control prompt), the application is requesting it: